Distributional Biases in Post-Training: A Markovian Analysis of Reasoning Trajectories: Conclusion, Limitations, and Future Work

 \section{Conclusion, Limitations, and Future Work}

-We introduced a Tree-structured Markov toy framework to model foundation model's diverse multi-task reasoning patterns, and theoretically shows that both RLVR and inference-scaling exhibit a \emph{simplicity bias}, favoring easier, common reasoning paths (consistency) rather than true correctness~\citep{wang2022selfconsistency}.
-Building on this, we demonstrated the benefit of exploration within the tree—mitigating this bias and preserving rare but crucial CoTs—as summarized in Tab.~\ref{tab:method-comparison-updated}.
+We introduced a Tree-structured Markov framework to model foundation model's diverse multi-task reasoning patterns, and theoretically validates \textbf{Phenomenon 1-3}: both RLVR and inference-scaling exhibit a \emph{simplicity bias}, favoring easier, common reasoning paths (consistency) rather than true correctness.
+Building on this, we demonstrated the benefit of various exploration strategies—mitigating this bias and preserving rare but crucial CoTs.
 Our analysis further highlights a sharp contrast with traditional RL (e.g., AlphaGo~\citep{silver2016mastering}): whereas RL advantages promote effective state-space exploration in standard RL, in post-training they instead push models to overemphasize easy (high-pass-rate) paths within the model’s scope~\citep{yue2025doesreinforcementlearningreally}.
 This negative insight may also explain why \citet{setlur2025rewarding} employ independent models that reinterpret RL advantage differently for finetuning and PRM scoring.

-Inside our proofs, the central clue lies in the expectation (population)-based reward estimators, namely $R_{\mathrm{out}}^{k}(\boldsymbol{o})=\mathbb{E}[R^{k}(\boldsymbol{o})]$ and $R_{\mathrm{likelihood}}^{k}(\boldsymbol{o}_l)=V^{\hat{p}_{\boldsymbol{\theta}^\star}}(\boldsymbol{o}_l)=\mathbb{E}[R^{k}(\boldsymbol{o}) \mid \boldsymbol{o}_{l}]$.
-While these estimators are Bayes-optimal in the $L^2$ sense, they inherently favor frequent patterns, thereby down-weighting rare-but-valuable CoTs.
-This bias highlights the necessity of more reliable reward designs, as also discovered by~\citet{Xu2025RMsConsistencyNotCausality}.
-Also, our current TMC framework is deliberately abstract and restrictive (see App.~\ref{app:limitation} and~\ref{app:discussion_broader_rl}), and could be generalized to more realistic reasoning models with variable depths.
+Our current TMC framework is deliberately abstract and restrictive (see App.~\ref{app:limitation} and~\ref{app:discussion_broader_rl}), and could be generalized to more realistic models.
 Another promising direction is to apply TMC analysis to reflective behavior and \emph{aha} moments~\citep{yu2025dapo}.